This page is part of © FOTW Flags Of The World website

 In 1799 he took over command of the Swiss troops fighting against Napoleon on the Allied side.
 In the spring of 1800 he introduced the red armband with the

 in 1821 through the efforts of General Dufour).
-The red armband was introduced in the Swiss troops as a common sign in 1815, when the Diet appointed Bachmann
+The red armband was introduced generally in the Swiss troops as a common sign in 1815, when the Diet appointed Bachmann

 commander-in-chief of the federal troops.